Starring: Daniel Day-Lewis, Sally Field, Tommy Lee Jones, David Strathairn

 prizes in almost every opportunity possible this year, and hopes to top his achievements with the at the Oscars 2013.

-As the civil war presses stubbornly forward with all its travesty and hardship, Lincoln strives to woo his cabinet to cooperatively support and pass the constitutional amendment abolishing slavery.
+civil war presses stubbornly forward with all its travesty and hardship, Lincoln strives to woo his cabinet to cooperatively support and pass the constitutional amendment abolishing slavery.
 However a difficult political dance is required collecting majority support, including the tricky convincing of radical Thaddeus Stevens (Tommy Lee Jones).
 Stevens darts in an around the senate, displaying intricate networking with his collegues, all the while keeping the audience guessing how the vote on the amendment will result.
 A key player, Lincoln is desperate for Stevens to support him, while conversely, Lincoln's wife Mary Todd Lincoln, (Sally Field) detests him.
 Mary is comforting, but steadfastly strong in her role, and maintains a close view of her husband's political process.
 Field portrays a far less submissve role than may have been expected, and has also achieved an Academy award nomination for her work in this film.
+Lincoln has received numerous accolades since its release, including 12 nominations for the upcoming Academy Awards.

 No comments: